TrickyTaco11/RobCo-Terminal/README.md

 The centre of the screen for the script is set in the 'Terminal.py' file line: 173.
 The current centerLine is set to 95, this is because that is the size of my CRT display.

+The logon is set to 'admin' with the password being '1234' this can be changed in the settings section of the admin menu.
+I will be creating a more advanced encrypted password.txt file so no one can open the file and see the password clear as day.
+I am currently working on the encryption!

 ## Key Features

 - **User Management**: View and change passwords, usernames, credentials, authorisation.